 There are a number of Reading settings.
-The most frequently used ones are available as buttons on the Reading toolbar; others are in the Reading pane, accessible from the Tools Options menu.
+The most frequently used ones are available as buttons on the Reading toolbar; others are in the Reading pane, accessible in the Options dialog from the Tools menu.

 In this exercise, you'll change the Reading Speaker, Reading Unit and Reading Speed from the Reading toolbar.